jf-grpo/RP_geoshops/readme.md

     * Understand the difference between creating a django project and an application within that project.
 Directory, folder structure and naming conventions can be confusing.
 * Virtual Python Environments:
     * Choose and master your approach as there are several.
     * I prefer the python built in library for this (venv).
 This method requires no extra libraries or installations.
 However, I can see the value in virtualenv, pycharm, and anaconda for managing many projects.
-There is a sea of online tutorials for undertanding the differences.
-I think [Venvs & Pyenvs & Pipenvs, OH MY!](https://towardsdatascience.com/venvs-pyenvs-pipenvs-oh-my-2411149e2f43) is the article which pushed me to my chosen direction.
+There is a sea of online tutorials for understanding the differences.
+I think [Venvs & Pyenvs & Pipenvs, OH MY!](https://towardsdatascience.com/venvs-pyenvs-pipenvs-oh-my-2411149e2f43) is the article which pushed me venv.